yfletberliac/Project_Deep_Speech/README.md

 **A first run** on an AWS EC2 g2.8xlarge (2 CNNs, 7 RNNs with 1760 units) has been performed on a 50 minutes clean dataset.

 **UPDATE:** Trained the model on LibriSpeech dataset 1000h of speech: 12% of WER (test-clean for the validation set).
+On 2xK80 with batch size 64 - almost 10 days on run.